- Running multiple businesses at the same time is possible, but it takes a special team and a supportive board of directors.

-"I decided to take on my second venture, Wow 1 Day Painting, after 1-800-GOT-JUNK? was well-established," Scudamore said.
+"I decided to take on my second venture, Wow 1 Day Painting, after 1-800-GOT-JUNK? was well established," said Scudamore.
 "1-800-GOT-JUNK? had been built into an international, $100 million business, and we had proven systems that we could leverage in our next brands – a centralized call center, booking and dispatch software we'd created in-house, marketing systems, and PR know-how."

-"I've never started a business simply because I saw it as a good business opportunity alone," Matzorkis told Business News Daily.
-"For me, any new business must be more than just a sound business model in order for me to maintain the focus and drive needed to guide it to success.
-This personal guideline is of particular importance to me when choosing to launch and operate multiple companies simultaneously.
+"I've never started a business simply because I saw it as a good business opportunity alone," Matzorkis said.
+"For me, any new business must be more than just a sound business model for me to maintain the focus and drive needed to guide it to success.
+This personal guideline is of importance to me when choosing to launch and operate multiple companies simultaneously."

 "I don't think entrepreneurs wait for a green light," Gordon added.
 "You get an idea and just run with it, regardless of whether it fits into your readiness mode."

 While Gordon's point is spot on, it's also important not to create a second business in hopes of miraculously generating more cash flow to use for your first business.
 Don't leap into something without some financial plan for success.